 But of course, there are those who will say this will not assure that some obsessed contester won’t put up an unsightly tower with a huge bunch of antennas atop it.

 Finally – It has been eight years since I moved in to this house.
 I did read the HOA regulations at closing but I did not get the impressions I could not put up an inconspicuous antenna.
 The brief regulations given to me at closing describes antenna placement for television reception.
 But it did not state that only TV antennas were allowed.
 After I obtained my General Class license in 2015, I was warned not to install an antenna of any sort including a stealth antenna.
-I then went on line and read the unabridged Beckett Ridge HOA Supplemental Architectural Restrictions.
-To my dismay, I read about the restrictions to all non-OTA broadcast antennas which include ham radio antennas.
+I then went on line and read the unabridged Beckett Ridge HOA CC&R Documents.
+To my dismay, I read about the restrictions on all non-OTA broadcast antennas which include ham radio antennas.
+Note.
+These regulations also specify the size and placement of OTA/satellite/mobile antennas.

 PRB-1 has been in the works since before Y2K.
 Since then a number of bills have been drafted to enable people living in HOAs to do ham radio.
 However, this proposal has existed for 18 years and the likelihood of this becoming a reality is – well it most likely won’t.